hypercompetent/corpus/git_ssh_keys.md

 ---
-title: Github SSH Keys
+title: HowTo - Github SSH Keys
-category: github
+category: howto
 tags:
 - github
 ---

 Steps to generate and use an SSH key for authentication with Github.

 On the target machine: